armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

 ### Target Kubernetes cluster

-Project Aurora is a separate product from Armory Enterprise (Spinnaker).
-It does not use Clouddriver to source its accounts.
+The Spinnaker plugin does not use Clouddriver to source its accounts.
 Instead, it uses Remote Network Agents (RNAs) that are deployed in your target Kubernetes clusters.
-An RNA is a lightweight, scalable service that enables Project Aurora to interact with your infrastructure.
+An RNA is a lightweight, scalable service that enables the Spinnaker plugin to interact with your infrastructure.
 You must install RNAs in every target cluster.

-The Helm chart described in [Enable Project Aurora in target Kubernetes clusters](#enable-aurora-in-target-kubernetes-clusters) manages the installation of both of these requirements for you.
+The Helm chart described in [Enable the Armory CDaaS Remote Network Agent in target Kubernetes clusters](#enable-the-armory-cdaas-remote-network-agent-in-target-kubernetes-clusters) manages the installation of both of these requirements for you.

 ## Register your Armory Enterprise environment